GursimarJ/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
 This is a walkthrough/tutorial that outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
-At the end of this walkthrough, we will have a admin/analyst login page and a end users osTicket URL.<br />
+At the end of this walkthrough, we will have an admin/analyst login page and an end users osTicket URL.<br />

 <h2>Environments Used</h2>